theouterlimitz/AI-Genre-Tagger/README.md

-# AI Music Genre Tagger
+# AI Music Genre & Mood Tagger

-An AI-powered music organizer, built in Python, that analyzes audio files to predict and tag their genre using a custom-trained machine learning model.
+An AI-powered music organizer, built in Python, that analyzes audio files to predict their genre and emotional mood using custom-trained machine learning models.

-This project serves as an end-to-end example of a machine learning workflow, from custom data preparation and model training to a practical, real-world application for organizing a personal music library.
+This project serves as an end-to-end example of a machine learning workflow, from custom data preparation and model training to a practical, real-world application for organizing and understanding a personal music library.

 ---

 ## 🎵 Features

+* **Dual AI Models:** Classifies music based on two separate, custom-trained models:
+    * **Genre Classification:** Predicts the musical genre (e.g., Pop, Hip-Hop, Rock).
+    * **Mood Analysis:** Predicts the emotional quadrant based on the Valence-Arousal model (e.g., Happy/Excited, Sad/Depressed).
 * **Custom Model Training:** Learn from your own music!
-The tool trains a model based on audio files you provide, organized into genre-specific folders.
+The tool includes scripts to train both genre and mood models on user-provided datasets.
 * **Audio Feature Extraction:** Analyzes local `.mp3` or `.wav` files to extract key audio "fingerprints" using the `librosa` library.
-* **ML-Powered Genre Prediction:** Uses a `scikit-learn` RandomForest model to predict the genre of unknown tracks.
-* **Automated Library Classification:** Scans a folder of music and outputs a `.csv` file summarizing the entire library with predicted genres, perfect for sorting and analysis.
+* **Automated Library Classification:** Scans a folder of music and outputs a `.csv` file summarizing the entire library with predicted genres and moods, perfect for sorting and analysis.

 ---

 ## 🛠️ How It Works

-This project is divided into two main parts, designed to create a personalized genre classifier:
+The project is divided into two main workflows: training the models and using them to organize a library.

-1.  **Model Training (`train_custom_model.py`):**
+### 1. Model Training

+The project uses two separate training scripts:

+* **Genre Model (`train_custom_model.py`):**
-    * The script processes a directory of audio files that you have organized into subfolders by genre (e.g., `/training_data/Pop`, `/training_data/Dubstep`).
+    * Learns from a directory of audio files that you have organized into subfolders by genre (e.g., `/training_data/Pop`, `/training_data/Dubstep`).
-    * It extracts a comprehensive set of audio features from each file to understand its acoustic properties.
+    * Extracts audio features from each file and trains a model to associate those features with your genre labels.
+    * Saves the trained model as `genre_classifier_model.joblib`.

+* **Mood Model (`mood_classifier_trainer.py`):**
+    * Learns from a dataset of audio files and corresponding Valence-Arousal data.
+    * First, it processes the raw data into four mood quadrants (Happy, Sad, Angry, Calm).
-    * It then trains a RandomForest classifier to learn the specific patterns that connect your audio features to your genre labels.
+    * It then extracts audio features from each file and trains a model to associate those features with the mood labels.
-    * Finally, it saves the trained model (`genre_classifier_model.joblib`) and a feature scaler (`feature_scaler.joblib`) for later use.
+    * Saves the trained model as `mood_classifier_model.joblib`.

-2.  **Music Organizer (`music_organizer.py`):**
+### 2. Music Organization (`music_organizer.py`)

-    * This script loads your pre-trained custom model.
+* This script loads your pre-trained custom models for both genre and mood.
-    * It scans a different, user-specified folder of your personal music.
+* It scans a user-specified folder of your personal music.
-    * For each track, it first checks for an existing genre tag.
+* For each track, it performs audio analysis to predict both the genre and the mood.
-    * If the genre is missing or unknown, it extracts the audio features and feeds them to your model for a prediction.
-    * It compiles all the information (including the new predictions) into a final `my_music_library_classified.csv` report.
+* It compiles all the information into a final `my_music_library_classified.csv` report.

 ---